Posted on

 What is an alternative workweek schedule under California law?

-An alternative workweek schedule is an agreement between employees and their employer that alters their work schedule and their overtime hours.[6]
+An alternative workweek schedule is an agreement between you and your employer that alters your work schedule and your overtime hours.[6]

-These schedules allow workers to work for up to 10 hours in a workday without being entitled to an overtime rate.
-Employees are still entitled to overtime wages if they work:
+These schedules allow you to work for up to 10 hours in a workday without being entitled to an overtime rate.
+You are still entitled to overtime wages if you work:

 - more than the number of hours authorized in the alternative schedule, or